nrfconnect/sdk-nrf/doc/nrf/ug_nrf7002.rst

 Building the secure firmware using |NCS|
 ----------------------------------------

-To build the secure and the non-secure firmware images using |NCS|, follow these steps:
+To build the secure and the non-secure firmware images using |NCS|, complete the following steps:

 1. Build the secure |NCS| application for the application core using the ``nrf7002dk_nrf5340_cpuapp`` build target.

    Also set :kconfig:option:`CONFIG_TRUSTED_EXECUTION_SECURE` to ``y`` and :kconfig:option:`CONFIG_BUILD_WITH_TFM` to ``n`` in the application project configuration file.
 #.
 Build the non-secure |NCS| application for the application core using the ``nrf7002dk_nrf5340_cpuapp_ns`` build target.
 #.
 Merge the two binaries.